-For example, if you sign up for an account with Acorns Australia, you’ll be asked to provide details about your financial situation, investment goals and time frame.
+For example, if you sign up for an account with Raiz Invest (previously Acorns Australia), you’ll be asked to provide details about your financial situation, investment goals and time frame.
 Based on your answers, you are then matched with one of five portfolios of exchange-traded funds (ETFs) designed to match different levels of risk and return: Conservative, Moderately Conservative, Moderate, Moderately Aggressive and Aggressive.

 What questions are included in a risk-profile quiz?

 Are you looking for a risk-profile template or an example of a risk-profiling quiz?
 Below is a list of questions you may expect to find in a risk-profile questionnaire.

 For example, you could be young, single and have few financial burdens, and be looking to generate long-term wealth.
 Alternatively, you could be a young family coping with a mortgage and raising two kids, or a mature person preparing to leave the workforce and wanting to ensure a comfortable retirement.

 How much do you know about investing and investment matters?

 Are you a complete novice, somewhat familiar with the share market and other investments, or an experienced investor?

 How long before you would need to access the money you invest?